 \subsubsection{Asymptotic Decay of One-Body Density Profiles at a Planar Electrode}

 As mentioned above, there is a large body of work demonstrating that the asymptotic decay of the one-body density profiles of fluids adsorbed at planar walls is governed by the same physics that determines the decay of bulk pair correlation functions.
-Specifically, if we know the leading poles from a calculation of the bulk pair direct correlation functions, in principle we know the decay lengths and the wavelength of any oscillations pertinent to the asymptotic decay of the density profiles at a planar electrode, see Appendix~\ref{App:decay_onebody}.
+Specifically, if we know the leading singularities from a calculation of the bulk pair direct correlation functions, in principle we know the decay lengths and the wavelength of any oscillations pertinent to the asymptotic decay of the density profiles at a planar electrode, see Appendix~\ref{App:decay_onebody}.
 This key observation motivates our subsequent analysis.
-Specifically, for $z\rightarrow \infty$, the charge and total density profiles in the RPM should take the form:
+For example, as $z\rightarrow \infty$, the charge and total density profiles in the RPM should take the form:

-where the asymptotic decay lengths $\xi_Z$ and $\xi_N$ are identical to those of the bulk fluid.
+when an oscillatory contribution dominates.
+Then the asymptotic decay lengths $\xi_Z$ and $\xi_N$ are identical to the corresponding decay length of the bulk fluid.
 In an oscillatory regime, the wavelengths $\lambda_Z$ and $\lambda_N$ are identical to the corresponding bulk values.
-Moreover, any crossover that occur in bulk must be reflected in the decay of the one-body profiles.
+Moreover, any crossover that occurs in bulk must be reflected in the decay of the one-body profiles.
 Note that we have not indicated any amplitudes or phases in this equation.
-There is no direct way of determining these.
+There is no simple way of determining these.
 Contrast this with the decay of bulk pair correlation functions where the amplitudes and phases are determined from the residues in the OZ analysis.